 - 12.F.1.
 After the initial score has been called to start the match, the only option available for a player/team to discontinue playing the match until completion is Retirement. - 12.F.2.
-During a match, if a player/team cannot immediately continue after the 15-minute medical time-out period has expired, a Retirement will be imposed. - 12.F.3.
+During a match, if a player/team cannot immediately continue after the 15-minute medical time-out period has expired, a Retirement will be imposed.
+(See also Rule 10.B.2.c.) - 12.F.3.
 The player/team must make a Retirement request during the match to either the referee or the opposing player/team. - 12.F.4.
-The player/team who requests a Retirement during a match, or a player/team on which a rule-based Forfeit has been imposed, will have all score(s) reported per the guidelines in the Retirement Scoring section (see Rule 12.F.6.a.) - 12.F.4.a.
-If applicable, a player/team is still eligible for the next match in the same bracket after choosing a Retirement option for a previous match.
+The player/team who requests a Retirement during a match, or a player/team on which a Forfeit has been imposed, will have all score(s) reported per the guidelines in the Retirement Scoring section (see Rule 12.H.1) - 12.F.4.a.
+If applicable, a player/team is still eligible for the next match in the same bracket after choosing a Retirement option for a previous match. - 12.F.4.b.

-12.F.4.b.
 A player/team may request a Retirement for any upcoming match in the specified bracket.

-12.F.5.
+12.G.
 Withdrawals

-- 12.F.5.a.
-A player/team may request to be withdrawn from any scheduled bracket(s) that has not been started by tournament operations personnel. - 12.F.5.b.
+- 12.G.1.
+A player/team may request to be withdrawn from any scheduled bracket(s) that has not been started by tournament operations personnel. - 12.G.2.
 If a player/team has completed any matches, the player/team may request to be withdrawn from all upcoming matches in that bracket.
-The request must be made prior to the initial score being called to start their next match. - 12.F.5.c.
-The player/team must make their Withdrawal request to either the Tournament Director, Head Referee or operations desk personnel. - 12.F.5.d.
-The withdrawn player/team shall be removed from any future participation in the specified bracket. - 12.F.5.e.
+The request must be made prior to the initial score being called to start their next match.

+- 12.G.3.
+The player/team must make their Withdrawal request to either the Tournament Director, Head Referee, or operations desk personnel. - 12.G.4.
+The withdrawn player/team shall be removed from any future participation in the specified bracket. - 12.G.5.
 The withdrawn player/team shall have all scores reported per the guidelines in the Withdrawal Scoring section.
+(See Rule 12.I.)

-(See Rule 12.F.7.) - 12.F.6.
-Forfeits, Ejections, Expulsions and Retirement Match Scoring Guidelines - 12.F.6.a.
+12.H.
+Forfeits, Ejections, Expulsions and Retirement Match Scoring Guidelines

+12.H.1.
 Actual game scores at the time of retirement shall be reported for the player/team that retires.
-The opponents shall be awarded all points necessary for proper match completion, ensuring a two-point margin.
-For example, in Game 1 of a two-out-of-three games match, a team with 10 points retires when the score is 10-5.
+The opponents shall be awarded all points necessary for proper match completion, ensuring a twopoint margin.
+For example, in Game 1 of a twoout-of-three games match, a team with 10 points retires when the score is 10-5.
 The final scores will be recorded as:

-Match scores after a rule-based forfeit, ejection or expulsion shall be reported as:
+Scores for a match forfeit, an ejection or an expulsion shall be reported as: